-The fair value of cash settled DSUs as at December 31, 2021 is based on the intrinsic value.
-As at December 31, 2021, the liability for all cash settled DSUs was \$9 million (2020 - \$14 million).
-The closing stock price used to determine the liability was \$155.38.
+As at December 31, 2022, the liability for cash settled DSUs was \$7 million based on closing stock price of \$160.84 (2021 - \$9 million based on closing stock price of \$155.38).

-For the year ended December 31, 2021 the shares purchased for the settlement of equity settled DSUs were net of the remittance of the participants' withholding tax obligation of \$6 million.
+For the year ended December 31, 2022 the shares purchased for the settlement of equity settled DSUs were net of the remittance of the participants' withholding tax obligation of \$20 million.

-The total fair value of equity settled DSU awards vested, the number of units outstanding that were nonvested, unrecognized compensation cost and the remaining recognition period for cash and equity settled DSUs have not been quantified as they relate to a minimal number of units.
+The total fair value of equity settled DSU awards vested, the number of units outstanding that were nonvested, unrecognized compensation cost and the remaining recognition period have not been quantified as they relate to a minimal number of units.